 If the animal you’ve matched with is located in one of Toronto Humane Society’s foster homes, we will conduct the meet-and-greet virtually.
 This may be scheduled a day or two afterwards.

-If everything goes well at the meet-and-greet, and both you and the adoption counsellor feel that the animal is a good match for your home, you can finalize the adoption.
+If everything goes well at the meet-and-greet, and both you and the adoption counsellor feel that the animal is a good match for your home, you can finalize the adoption when the animal is available.
 This will include instructions concerning adoption fees, pick-up times, and continuing care for your new animal companion.

 Payment will be done with one of our Pet Support Agents.
-Please note at this time we can only accept credit card payments from Amex, Visa and Mastercard.
+We accept payments in all forms – debit, credit, or cash.

 There is no tax charged on the adoption fees.